davesamer/ml-ops-test-project/README.md

 ## MLOps Workflow

 ### Model Lifecycle

+- When model training is finished, register model
-model_validation_status” and set the value to “PENDING” as the tests execute, and then update it to “PASSED” or “FAILED” when the pipeline is complete.
+- Model is loaded in validation.
+If model successfully passes all checks asign "Challenger" alias.
+Add tag model_validation_status” and set the value to “PENDING” as the tests execute, and then update it to “PASSED” or “FAILED” when the pipeline is complete.
+- Current production model has alias "Champion".
+In Deployment pipeline "Challenger" model is compared to "Champion" model.
+(Either offline on held-out set or online, e.g. A/B testing).
+If currently no ML model is in production compare against baseline
+- After comparison - if challenger is better than champion - set chllenger to champion and deploy to production

 ### Overview Scripts